MJMcGuffin/muqcs.js/README.md

     [_,_,_,_,1,_,_,_]   [0       ,0       ,0       ,0       ,0.1-0.4i,0       ,0.9+0.4i,0       ]         [_]   |110>[0.302+0.479i]
     [_,_,_,_,_,1,_,_]   [0       ,0       ,0       ,0       ,0       ,0.1-0.4i,0       ,0.9+0.4i]         [_]   |111>[0.198-0.125i]

-A second approach to simulating the same circuit is to not compute any explicit matrices of size 2^N x 2^N.  Instead, we only store the state vector of size 2^N x 1, and update it for each layer of the circuit.
+A second approach to simulating the same circuit is to not compute any explicit matrices of size $2^N \times 2^N$.
+Instead, we only store the state vector of size $2^N \times 1$, and update it for each layer of the circuit.
 The following code does this:

     input = CMatrix.naryTensor( [ Sim.ketZero /*q2*/, Sim.ketZero /*q1*/, Sim.ketZero /*q0*/ ] );
     step1 = Sim.qubitWiseMultiply(Sim.H,2,3,input,[]);